yifanc96/GenerativeDynamics-NumericalDesign/README.md

 # GenerativeDynamics - NumericalDesign
 Design of interpolation schedules, noise, and source terms in flow and diffusion-based generative models, with a focus on data distributions from science and engineering applications.

 The Git Repository includes examples based on solutions to stochastic Allen-Cahn and Navier-Stokes equations.
 These examples involve training neural networks on datasets with wide-ranging Fourier spectra, making them numerically ill-conditioned.
-The neural network training codes require GPU computation and come with provided datasets.
-Note that these codes will need modification to run on your system (specifically, updating data paths and save locations).
+The neural network training codes require GPU computation, and the repository comes with provided datasets.
+Note that these codes will need modification to run on your system (specifically, updating data paths, save locations, and wandb locations).

 We also present proof-of-concept examples using Gaussian measures and mixtures in high dimensions.
 These examples are based on explicit formulas and can be run directly on CPUs without modification.